qianglise/intro-cmake/content/hello-cmake.rst

 .. callout:: Put your ``CMakeLists.txt`` under version control

    All CMake-related files will evolve together with your codebase.
-It's a good idea to put them under version control.
+It's a good idea to put them under `version control <https://coderefinery.github.io/git-intro/>`_.
 On the contrary, any of the *generated* native build-system files, *e.g.* ``Makefile``-s, should not be version-controlled.

 .. typealong:: The command-line interface to CMake